Adeleet/BPIC2019/README.md

 **Which of the variables is our case key?**

 -   case Vendor has multiple case Name's, use case Vendor as primary key for case Name
--   case Concept Name which corresponds to the Purchase item
+-   case concept:name which corresponds to the Purchase item

 -   UML diagram was made
 -   What entities do we have?